The word “peg” is simple, short, and commonly used, yet its meaning can vary widely depending on the context.

 What Does Peg Mean in Finance and Economics

 In finance and economics, the word peg has a very specific and important meaning.
 It refers to the practice of fixing the value of one currency to another currency, commodity, or benchmark.
-When a currency is pegged, its exchange rate does not freely fluctuate in the market but is instead maintained at a set level by a country’s central bank or government.

 The most common example is a currency pegged to the US dollar.
 In this case, the country agrees to keep its currency trading at a fixed rate or within a very narrow range against the dollar.
 To maintain this peg, the central bank may buy or sell its own currency, adjust interest rates, or use foreign exchange reserves.
 The goal is to create stability and predictability in international trade and investment.